It's not just for four years, it's for life.

 Here are three of our sisters celebrating the most recent Founder's Day!

 Our Vice President of Alumnae Relations sends our periodical newsletters to keep alumnae updated.
 Below are some of the most recent newsletters:

-If you are an alumnae and would like to reconnect with the Beta Tau chapter, please contact our Vice President of Alumnae Relations, Emily Little at email@example.com.
+If you are an alumnae and would like to reconnect with the Beta Tau chapter, please contact our Vice President of Alumnae Relations, Hayley Price at firstname.lastname@example.org.